 The most popular ones are bipropellant rockets that run on liquid fuel (hydrocarbon or liquid hydrogen) and a liquid oxidizer (liquid oxygen).
 The rocket could also use a cryogenic engine, where both oxidizer and fuel are gases that have been converted into liquids at low temperatures.

 The first recorded flight of such a rocket took place in 1926 when professor Robert H. Goddard experimented with a vehicle using liquid oxygen and gasoline as propellants.

 Do you know Sputnik was propelled into space by a liquid-fueled rocket, followed by the American Apollo 11 mission?

 A plasma propulsion engine in 1961 Image Courtesy: NASA

-VASIMR (Variable Specific Impulse Magnetoplasma Rocket) is the newest types of plasma fueled rocket propulsion engines that ionize the propellant into a plasma with the help of radio waves.
-One of the many advantages of a plasma propulsion engine is its higher specific impulse value or Isp than almost any other type of rockets.
+VASIMR (Variable Specific Impulse Magnetoplasma Rocket) is the newest type of plasma-fueled rocket propulsion engine that ionizes the propellant into plasma with the help of radio waves.
+One of the many advantages of a plasma propulsion engine is its higher specific impulse value or Isp than any other type of rocket.

 4. Ion Rocket

 Ion engine test firing at NASA’s Jet Propulsion Laboratory